basho-labs/little_riak_book/en/05-app-guide.md

 The simplest approach to coping with this is to allow Riak to choose a winner based on timestamps.
-It can do this more effectively if developers follow Basho's guidance on sending updates with *vector clock* metadata to help track causal history, but often concurrent updates cannot be automatically resolved via vector clocks, and trusting server clocks to determine which write was the last to arrive is a **terrible** conflict resolution method.
+It can do this more effectively if developers follow Basho's guidance on sending updates with *vector clock* metadata to help track causal history.
+But concurrent updates cannot always be automatically resolved via vector clocks, and trusting server clocks to determine which write was the last to arrive is a **terrible** conflict resolution method.

-Even if your server clocks are magically always in sync, are your business needs well-served by blindly applying the most recent update?
+Even if your server clocks are magically always in sync, are your business needs well served by blindly applying the most recent update?
 Some databases have no alternative but to handle it that way, but we think you deserve better.

-Typed buckets in Riak 2.0 default to retaining conflicts and requiring the application to resolve them, but we're also providing replicated data types to automate conflict resolution on the servers.
+Typed buckets in Riak 2.0 default to retaining conflicts and requiring the application to resolve them, but we're also providing replicated, conflict-free data types (we call them Riak Data Types) to automate conflict resolution on the server side.

 If you want to minimize the need for conflict resolution, modeling with as much immutable data as possible is a big win.